-You will develop the knowledge, understanding, skills and Behaviours (know it, show it & live it) in relation to people with whom you work with, Food Safety, culinary area and business elements of being a chef.
+Level 2 NVQ Diploma in Commis Chef.
+You will develop the knowledge, understanding, skills and behaviours (know it, show it and live it) in relation to people with whom you work, food safety, culinary areas and the business elements of being a chef.

 Employers will set their own entry requirements in order to start on this apprenticeship.
-There is a requirement to have literacy & numeracy skills equivalent to GCSE at grade D (or level4) or level 1 Functional Skills in English and Maths.
+There is a requirement to have literacy and numeracy skills equivalent to GCSE at grade D/3 or Level 1 Functional Skills in English and maths.

-Based on the entry requirements the minimum duration for this apprenticeship is 12 months.
+Based on the entry requirements the minimum duration for this apprenticeship is one year.

-Progression from this apprenticeship is expected to be into a chef de Partie role or senior production chef role.
+Progression from this apprenticeship is expected to be into a Chef de Partie or Senior Production Chef role.